mikeplus64/Quasimal/resume.md

 +-----------------+----------------------+

 <img id="gravatar" alt="Gravatar" src="https://secure.gravatar.com/avatar/c9f4d28a5240e2b99d83a5848f49c01f?s=200" title="Gravatar (Wallace and Gromit: A Grand Day Out)" />
 <div style="clear: both"></div>
 </div>

 <div id="content">

-I'm a programmer and occassional artist living in Canberra, Australia.
+I'm a programmer and occasional artist living in Canberra, Australia.
 I'm passionate about all things Haskell and solving real-world problems with computer science.
 I'm 1 year into studying towards a Bachelor of Advanced Computing at the ANU.